Best PS5 Games Guide 1

 Image: Push Square

-If you disagree with the order, you (yes, you!) can make a difference.
-Just below is a search bar, where you can enter the title of a PS5 game and then rate it as you see fit.
+If you disagree with what you see, you can genuinely make a difference.
+Using the search bar below, you can enter the title of a PS5 game and then rate it as you see fit.
 All your ratings will directly influence this page — the list will shift over time to reflect the views of our readers.
-If you want your favourites to rise up the ranks, make yourself heard and get those ratings in.
+If you want your favourites to rise up the ranks (or you think some games need taking down a peg), make yourself heard and get those ratings in.

 Please note that a game will need to have at least 50 ratings before it appears on this list, just to keep things consistent and fair.
-Therefore, if your favourite Japanese visual novel isn't appearing, it may be because it simply doesn't have enough votes yet.
+If a personal favourite isn't showing up here, it's likely because it simply doesn't have enough votes yet.

 Without further ado, let's look at our ultimate list of the best PS5 games — as chosen by you.